A Boat Load of Home Folk: Plot

 Alighting from the Malekula, Gerald Seabrook and Kathleen are bored with one another, largely due to his frequent unfaithfulness.
 They are seen constantly trying to keep their bickering and arguing under wraps, until eventually Kathleen declares that she wants a divorce.
-She is drawn to James Stevenson, who it seems might save her, while Gerald, for his part, continues frequently prospecting for another woman, anyone it seems, that he might be able to have a fling with.
+She is drawn to James Stevenson, who it seems might save her, while Gerald, for his part, continues frequently prospecting for another woman, that he might be able to have a fling with.

 Meanwhile Miss Paradise is critical, becoming intolerant of her doddering friend Miss Trumper, and insulting her roundly.
 This leads to Kitty heading off to walk up to the volcano crater alone in the heat of the tropical day.
 Verna gets herself "shickered" in the Lantana pub, where she encounters Father Lake, also drowning his sorrows.
 Kitty however is robbed by a young native boy, suffers a profound shock, and ultimately dies in tragic circumstances.

 James Stevenson is faced with a cataclysmic life moment, with a sudden exacerbation in his health problems occurring, while his marriage to Holly is breaking down due to his overwhelming infatuation with a recent mistress, Marie.
 He wonders if he will die.

 Father Greely, struggling in his priestly garments in the oppressive heat, is confronted by the unrepentant and ironically jocular Father Lake.
 Rather than being ecclesiastically reprimanded - for being caught attempting to initiate sex with a young teenage boy, John Terope - Lake wants to leave the priesthood altogether.
 This is an unpopular idea, and is not supported by his fellow priests or bishop.

 As the cyclone approaches and the howling torment of the winds, and deluge of rain and storm surge waves destroys the village, the characters must confront the unsatisfactory realities of their life problems.